CORUS ENTERTAINMENT MAKES MILESTONE INVESTMENT IN AIRCRAFT PICTURES

 TORONTO, Feb.
-1, 2022 /PRNewswire/ -- Corus Entertainment Inc. CJR has purchased a majority stake in Academy Award® and Emmy Award® nominated production company Aircraft Pictures Limited, founded in 2005 by Canadian producing team Anthony Leo and Andrew Rosen.
+1, 2022 /CNW/ - Corus Entertainment Inc. CJR has purchased a majority stake in Academy Award® and Emmy Award® nominated production company Aircraft Pictures Limited, founded in 2005 by Canadian producing team Anthony Leo and Andrew Rosen.
 The deal marks an important investment in supporting Aircraft Pictures' and Corus' growth ambitions in producing quality kids and family-focused entertainment for the global marketplace.

 "Bringing Aircraft Pictures' demonstrated creative capabilities and entrepreneurial talents into the Corus orbit will help to accelerate our strategy of expanding our global content business," said Colin Bohm, EVP of Content & Corporate Strategy, Corus Entertainment.
 "We are thrilled to be in business with two of the most respected producers in the industry."